 - Your Hot Seat small group is led by a Celebrity Roundtable Guest at least 1x/year

-- Monthly Check-Ins with Perry, alternating between 1-on-1s and team group calls with Perry
+- Monthly Check-Ins with a Roundtable coach, alternating between 1-on-1s and team group calls with Perry

 - Surprise & bonus newsletters & topics

 We will not accept you into Roundtable 2.0 unless we are confident that we can help you achieve a 3X to 10X investment on your Roundtable membership fee (or more).
-OUR FIRST GOAL is to pay for your year’s membership in the first 60 days (and ideally during the very first meeting in Florida).
+OUR FIRST GOAL is to pay for your year’s membership in the first 60 days.

 - That Roundtable is only right for you if you do a lot of PPC